For anyone considering welding school as the first step to a career in the industry, Northeastern Junior College can be the perfect fit.

 Upon successful completion, each student should be able to pass a Welder Performance Qualification Test (Certification), be able to read and interpret welding blueprints, and use their skills to earn entry level or advanced welding careers.

 Welding classes start every five weeks.
 Students can choose the classes and times that fit into their schedule and proceed through the courses at their own pace.
 Please contact the welding instructor if you have any questions.
-The spring 2020 course start dates are January 21st, February 24th, and April 6th.
+The Fall 2021 start dates are August 23, 2021, September 27, 2021, and November 1, 2021.
+The Spring 2022 start dates are January 18, 2022, February 21, 2022, and April 4, 2022.

 For someone to enter into the workforce as a welder, or a welding related occupation, you should be able to answer yes to the following questions.